-The integral in Eq.~\eqref{eq:specangCovariant} is solved by considering a single electron that experiences the normalized vector potential, with amplitude $A(\tau)$, of the laser pulse.
-We assume that this normalized vector potential is Gaussian, \textit{i.e.} $A(\tau) = A_0\exp(-\tau^2/2\tau_{\mathrm{int}}^2 )$.
+The integral in Eq.~\eqref{eq:specangCovariant} is solved by considering a single electron that experiences the normalized vector potential, with amplitude $A(\tau)$, due the laser pulse.
+We assume that this normalized vector potential is Gaussian, \textit{i.e.} $A(\tau) = A_0\exp(-\tau^2/4\tau_{\mathrm{int}}^2 )$.
 Here, $\tau_{\mathrm{int}}$ is the proper interaction time of the electron with the laser pulse.
-Note that $\tau_{\mathrm{int}}$ does \textit{not} equal the laser pulse length.
-How $\tau_{\mathrm{int}}$ relates to the laser pulse parameters is discussed later. $A_0$ can be written in terms of the laser pulse dimensions
+Note that $\tau_{\mathrm{int}}$ is \textit{not} equal to the length of the laser pulse.
+The manner in which $\tau_{\mathrm{int}}$ depends on the parameters of the laser pulse is discussed later. $A_0$ can be written in terms of the laser pulse dimensions

-Due to the asymmetry in the interaction geometry, we also consider an asymmetric laser pulse focus with two transverse sizes, $\sigma_{L\parallel}$ and $\sigma_{L\perp}$.
+Because of the asymmetry in the interaction geometry, we also have to consider an asymmetric laser pulse focus with two transverse sizes, $\sigma_{L\parallel}$ and $\sigma_{L\perp}$.
 Here, the subscripts $\parallel$ and $\perp$ refer to the directions parallel and perpendicular to the x-z plane, respectively.\\

-When nonlinear effects can be neglected, \textit{i.e.} $A_0 \ll 1$, the peak normalized spectral angular density from a single electron is given by the concise expression
+When nonlinear effects can be neglected, \textit{i.e.} $A_0 \ll 1$, the peak normalized spectral angular density due to a single electron is given by the concise expression